bikibird/icecreamclouds/README.md

 Play the game at https://bikibird.itch.io/ice-cream-clouds or  https://www.lexaloffle.com/bbs/?tid=42565

 Straight from the laboratory of Professor Von Stroopwafel is a modest proposal to solve global climate change.
 Enjoy a lighthearted romp through a speculative future.
 It even has bells and whistles.
 Happy Earth Day, everyone.
-Play at https://bikibird.itch.io/ice-cream-clouds or

 Game Play
 Catch falling scoops of ice cream and toppings to fulfill as many orders as possible before the timer runs out.